Yunhan0816/personalized_concert_generator/docs/api_prototype.md

 #### I followed the spotify Authorization Code Flow on https://developer.spotify.com/documentation/general/guides/authorization-guide/#authorization-code-flow

 #### In app.js, the Spotify OAuth is done and then the access_token is obtained.
 I use the obtained access_token to then send Spotify web api calls to get json object of user's top artists list.

 #### After Loggin in successfully, the page will redirect to http://localhost:8888/callback, which shows the user information, as well as the parsed json object containing the top artist list of that specific user.
+I wrote a for loop to obtain the names of the artists while parsing the json object that was returned after sending the GET request to spotify.